Forcing Ourselves to Take Action

 which I can have some degree of control.
 Having some control is not

-a bad thing; trying to control something or somebody over which I have
+a bad thing; trying to control something or somebody over which I have no

-that I can stop being the victim of myself."
+stop being the victim of myself."

 I cannot control other people.
 I cannot control life events.

-I do not have the power to force a specific outcome in my life in a way
+I do not have the power to force a specific outcome in my life in a way that

-that will work to satisfy the need that I think it will satisfy.
+will work to satisfy the need that I think it will satisfy.

 It is possible to force an outcome.
 Someone with enough money